 Scammers will post fake jobs on their website, and encourage you to apply for them.
 However, once you do they will steal your money through your PayPal.

 According to PayPal:

 Fraudsters may try to convince you that you've been paid more than you were owed.

 - Someone steals from another PayPal account and overpays you; then they get you to transfer the money for the over-payment through another payment system or by cash, etc.

-- You received a spoofed email which says you owe $600 for a computer device you listed at $300!
+- You received a spoofed email that says you owe $600 for a computer device you listed at $300!
 The sender asks you to ship the computer device in addition to the extra $300 you were “paid.” by mistake.

 Really, in both examples, they have used a stolen PayPal account to pay you and know the charges will be reversed in your account soon, leaving you out the device and money.

 Verify the correct amount was paid.
 Not only will this help avoid overpayment scams, but also verify you were paid and did not just receive a fake email.